sponsian/mosaic-dev/packages/contracts/test-report.md

     ✓ liquidate(), with ICR > 110%, and StabilityPool MoUSD < liquidated debt: Trove remains in TroveOwners array (1134ms) ✓ liquidate(), with ICR > 110%, and StabilityPool MoUSD < liquidated debt: nothing happens (1146ms)
     ✓ liquidate(), with ICR > 110%, and StabilityPool MoUSD < liquidated debt: updates system shapshots (1284ms)
-    ✓ liquidate(), with ICR > 110%, and StabilityPool MoUSD < liquidated debt: causes correct Pool offset and ETH gain, and doesn't redistribute to active troves (1266ms)
+    ✓ liquidate(), with ICR > 110%, and StabilityPool MoUSD < liquidated debt: causes correct Pool offset and REEF gain, and doesn't redistribute to active troves (1266ms)
     ✓ liquidate(), with ICR > 110%, and StabilityPool MoUSD < liquidated debt: ICR of non liquidated trove does not change (2161ms)
     ✓ liquidate() with ICR > 110%, and StabilityPool MoUSD < liquidated debt: total liquidated coll and debt is correct (1912ms)
     ✓ liquidate(): Doesn't liquidate undercollateralized trove if it is the only trove in the system (652ms)